Strategies and Accommodation to Support Employment in People with FASD

 - Teach them how to do the task correctly or rectify it, providing clear instructions.

-Be aware of some people with FASD may experience anxiety, feel insecure, have low self-esteem or have a history of being bullied.
-So, ensure that your feedback is constructive, with positive comments provided where appropriate.
+Be aware that some people with FASD may experience anxiety, feel insecure, have low self-esteem or have a history of being bullied.
+Ensure that your feedback is constructive, with positive comments provided where appropriate.

 People with FASD tend to experience elevated levels of anxiety and negative emotional responses when faced with stressful situations or when they feel bad about themselves and their performance.